niedzielski/dotfiles/readme.md

 ### Inputs

-X-Box mode (2 LEDs) works well.
+Xbox mode (2 LEDs) works well.
 I calibrated and remapped axes with `jstest-gtk` then persisted the state with `sudo jscal-store /dev/input/js1`.

 ### Restore